micro-lc/micro-lc/packages/documentation/docs/introduction.md

 ## Building blocks

+<span style={{color: '#ef0088', fontWeight: 600}}>micro</span><span style={{color: '#214449', fontWeight: 300}}>-lc </span>
-micro-lc is a web-component meant to be embedded in your web page.
-Within its context, it splits the viewport in two parts: layout and content.
+is a web-component meant to be embedded in your web page.
+Within its context (i.e., its real and shadow DOMs), it splits the viewport in two parts: layout and content.

 Layout does not depend on the current window history state (i.e., it does not refresh on URL changes), while content does.

-Specifically, micro-lc embeds a SPA-like DOM router to respond to useragent-driven URL changes mounting the content selected according to your configuration.
+Specifically, micro-lc embeds a SPA-like DOM router to respond to useragent-driven URL changes.
+The typical response is mounting the content selected according to your configuration.
+Another scenario might be mounting error pages to signal the user that something went wrong or a suitable application was not found for the given URL.

-Due to the fact that the layout is fully customizable, micro-lc is well suited to build any type of web application like classical top-bar/side-bar multi-pages websites, CMSs, blogs, or even applications with no layout at all.
+Since the layout is fully customizable, micro-lc is well suited to build any type of web application like classical top-bar/side-bar multi-pages websites, CMSs, blogs, or even applications with no layout at all.

 This dual nature of micro-lc content is reflected on its configuration since there is no overlap between layout and